RobSalazar/web-scraping-challenge/README.md

 ### Mars Hemispheres

-* Visit the astrogeology site [here](https://marshemispheres.com/) to obtain high resolution images for each of Mar's hemispheres.
+* Visit the astrogeology site [here](https://marshemispheres.com/) to obtain high resolution images for each of Mars hemispheres.

 ```python
 #Navigate to url for scraping